Pros & Cons of Living Cash-Only

 If you’re looking to fix or improve your everyday spending habits, nothing works quite like a cash-only lifestyle.

-By forcing you to stick to pre-set spending limits (and actually see where your money is going), this approach may be able to help you keep your monthly spending within your budget.
+By forcing you to stick to pre-set spending limits (and actually see where your money is going), this approach can help you keep your monthly spending within your budget.

 While cash-only living can take away from efforts to build credit and can have some security issues, this method of spending can also help you save on credit card fees and interest.